-Fiscal Year P rincipal In terest

-2020 2021 \$ 5,808 6,013 \$ 318 113
+Fiscal Year Pı rincipal In terest 2021 \$ 6,013 \$ 113

-\$ 11,821 \$ 431

-The only long-term liabilities in the water and sewer fund consist of compensated absences and service benefits.
+The only long-term liabilities in the water and sewer fund consist of compensated absences and service benefits all due within one year.

-Assets acquired through capital leases have a carrying value of \$10,950 for governmental activities as of June 30, 2019.
+Assets acquired through capital leases have a carrying value of \$16,663 for governmental activities as of June 30, 2020.
 Depreciation expense for assets under capital leases was \$5,713.